sircam-html/dogma-rising/README.md

 This is a non‑commercial informational fan site for *Dragon’s Dogma Online* and is **not affiliated with, endorsed by, or sponsored by** Capcom.

-Concept art and other official assets are the property of Capcom and are used for informational, non‑commercial, fan‑site purposes only.
+Concept art and other official assets are the property of Capcom and are used for informational, non-commercial purposes under fair use.
+No copyright infringement is intended